django-files/django-files/README.md

 - User Default Storage Quota: The default storage quota for new users without a specified quota.
 - Timezone: global timezone for django files deployment.
 Default TZ anonymous users see.
 - Site Description: Site description shown on unfurled links for clients that show url unfurls.
-- Enable Public Uploads: /public : Anonymous users can upload.
+- Public Uploads: /public : When enabled anonymous users can upload.
-- Enable Oauth Registration: Allows ANY user to sign up via oauth login.
+- Oauth Registration: When enabled ANY user may sign up via oauth login.
+- Local Authentication: When disabled, only oauth authentication can be performed.
+(Falls back to enabled when oauth not configured)

 ## Variables